jwxia2014/MUBD-DecoyMaker2.0/README.md

 Introduction
 -----------------------------------

-MUBD-DecoyMaker is a Python GUI applications to generate maximal unbiased benchmarking sets for virtual screening.
+MUBD-DecoyMaker is a Python GUI application to generate maximal unbiased benchmarking sets for virtual screening.

 Availability & Implementation